 Having a headlamp can be quite useful, especially if you like to camp, or should I say, if you like to find your tent in the middle of the night without any other lights around.
 But even if you are not a camper, a headlamp can come in handy if you need to go to the restroom in a hostel at 3am or in case of an power outage (which is frequently the case in third world countries.)

 A powerful, yet small and lightweight, laptop has become essentials for us as digital nomads and we find the Macbook Pro 13″ to be one of the best in its class.
 It is extremely fast and very lightweight for what it can do.
-However, if you just want to occasional check your email or skype with family or friends, a Macbook might be overkill and the ASUS Transformer T100 is a better option.

 It doesn’t really matter what phone you use, just make sure that it is unlocked and that you can use local SIM cards abroad.
 Prepaid SIMs are usually very cheap abroad and are a great way to stay in touch with others.